 What Is An In-School Holiday Gift Fair?

-An in-school holiday gift fair, also known as the school’s Santa shop, is a seasonal gift shop located within the school premises.
-It is run by teachers, parents, and volunteers, offering cost-effective gift items to purchase.
-Students usually look forward to buying school Santa shop gifts for their friends and family, and this shop guides them every step of the way.
+An in-school holiday gift fair, also known as a School Santa Shop, is a seasonal gift shop hosted by the school.
+It is run by teachers, parents, and volunteers, offering low-cost gifts for students to purchase for their family and friends.

-Children usually visit the store, set-up on school premise, under a teacher’s guidance during school hours with a list of people they plan to buy holiday gifts.
+Children visit the store, set-up on school premise, under a teacher’s guidance during school hours with a list of people they plan to buy holiday gifts for.
 Volunteers at the in-school holiday gift fair assist kids with the purchase of items, which kids then take home for their loved ones.
 There can be gift wrapping stations, a variety of products to purchase, and everything is low-cost and affordable.

 Why Host An In-School Holiday Gift Fair?

-- In-school shops offer kids a safe and practical space to buy gifts.
+- Safe and practical space to buy gifts for the holidays

-- They learn about budgeting, the process of making a purchase, and how financial transactions work.
+- Learn about budgeting, making a purchase, and finances

-- They use mathematical skills such as addition, subtraction, and getting the change.
+- Practice mathematical skills such as addition, subtraction, and getting change

-- They sharpen their emotional skills by learning the virtues of sharing, kindness, and spreading joy.
+- Sharpen emotional skills by learning the virtues of sharing, kindness, and spreading joy

-- Other common gifts include photo frames, mugs, and stationery items with messages of love and joy printed on them.
+- Friends, Teachers, and Neighbors: Photo frames, mugs, and stationery items with messages of love and joy printed on them

-- Among brothers, sisters, and friends, gifts such as fancy lip-glosses and purses, racecars and fidget toys, as well as art and craft items are a big hit.
+- Siblings: Fancy lip-glosses and purses, racecars and fidget toys, as well as art and craft items

 Appealing displays for gifts

-All school Christmas shop ideas have one thing in common.
-Their displays are attractive and made especially for the eyes of children.
+All school Christmas shops have one thing in common – their displays are attractive and made especially for the eyes of children.
 Using L-shape and U-shape tables can leave enough room for kids to navigate their way around.
 For decoration, consider using confetti, balloons, Christmas posters, and stickers to grab the kids’ attention.